Thallus (historian)

 The works are considered important by some Christians as confirming the historicity of Jesus and providing non-Christian validation of the Gospel accounts.
-According to the early Christian scholar Africanus, Thallus in the third book of his histories, apparently refers to the purported darkness at the time of the crucifixion of Jesus Christ and explained it away as a solar eclipse; there is a range of interpretations on the matter.
+According to Sextus Julius Africanus, Thallus apparently refers, in the third book of his histories, to the darkness at the time of the crucifixion of Jesus Christ and explained it away as a solar eclipse; there is a range of interpretations on the matter.